LaMonte Wade Jr Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.70 team ERA that ranks last across all league pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last among all MLB pitching staffs.

-- Anderson (0-4) gets the starting nod for the Rockies in his 14th start of the season.
-He's put together a 5.98 ERA in 64 2/3 innings pitched, with 47 strikeouts.

-- The right-hander last appeared on Sunday against the Toronto Blue Jays, when he went four innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Monday against the Arizona Diamondbacks, when he threw six innings, allowing four earned runs while giving up six hits.

-- In 15 games this season, the 35-year-old has a 5.98 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .292 to opposing hitters.
+- In 24 games this season, the 26-year-old has a 5.03 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.